journeymonitor/infra/README.md

-# Selenior - INFRA - maschine-provisionor
+# JourneyMonitor - INFRA

 ## About

-This service is responsible for providing VMs that can be used to run the Selenior applications.
+This repository is responsible for providing setups where JourneyMonitor applications can be run.

 ## Setup instructions

-The following applies to a vanilla Ubuntu 14.04 64bit system.
+### Setting up a development environment

+- Install VirtualBox
+- Install Vagrant
-    sudo su -
+- Install Git

-    apt-get install git puppet
-    mkdir -p /opt/selenior
-    cd /opt/selenior
-    git clone git@bitbucket.org:selenior/infra-maschine-provisionor.git
+    git clone git@bitbucket.org:selenior/infra.git
-    cd infra-maschine-provisionor/puppet
+    cd infra
-    puppet apply --verbose --modulepath=./modules manifests/site.pp

-From this point on, the repo will deploy itself to the system (see build/10-deploy-production and puppet/modules/cronjobs/files/etc/cron.d/selenior).
+    vagrant up

+This gives you a virtual machine at IP 192.168.99.99.

+The following applies to this machine:

+- If there is a change to the master branch of this repository, the changes are applied to the machine via puppet - that is, the VM automatically stays up to date.
+Within the VM, the file `/etc/cron.d/selenior-infra is responsible for this.